scheidelg/deskbackup/pages/scripting_and_programming/javascript.md

 Click [here](csm.md) for more details.

-Click [here](https://www.scheidel.net/library/csm.js) to view the JavaScript functions along with some code to demonstrate its use.
+Click [here](/library/csm.js) to view the JavaScript functions along with some code to demonstrate their use.
 Please note that the full JavaScript code includes detailed comments to explain the function use, arguments, variables, and logic.

-Click [here](https://www.scheidel.net/library/csm-mini.js) to view the JavaScript code minified to ~XXXXXXXXXXXXXXXXXXx characters.
+Click [here](/library/csm-mini.js) to view the JavaScript code minified to ~XXXXXXXXXXXXXXXXXXx characters.

 <hr class="tight"><p class="timestamp">Page updated >= 2020.04.25 14:13 ET</p>